Lane Thomas Player Props: Nationals vs. Brewers

 Lane Thomas At The Plate

-- Thomas has an OPS of .805, fueled by an OBP of .333 and a team-best slugging percentage of .472 this season.
+- Thomas leads Washington with 121 hits and an OBP of .334, plus a team-best slugging percentage of .473.

-- Among the qualified hitters in MLB action, he ranks 17th in batting average, 65th in on-base percentage, and 41st in slugging.
+- Among the qualified hitters in MLB, his batting average ranks 15th, his on-base percentage ranks 62nd, and he is 40th in the league in slugging.

-- Thomas has had an RBI in 40 games this season (38.1%), including 12 multi-RBI outings (11.4%).
-He has also driven in three or more of his team's runs in three contests.
+- Thomas has had an RBI in 41 games this year (38.7%), including 13 multi-RBI outings (12.3%).
+He has also driven home three or more of his team's runs in three contests.

-- In 56 of 105 games this season, he has scored, and 11 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.